spencertipping/tau/doc/pi-gc.md

 b d _  →  b ∅ de  →  b _      →  ∅ bcde
 ```

-The basic idea is that each value is pushed onto an alternating stack, allowing the other to be rewound _after_ the push is complete (at which point all data is safely written).
+The basic idea is that each value is pushed inline onto one allocator, allowing the other to be rewound _after_ the push is complete (at which point all data is safely written).
+This creates an implicit transaction boundary on every stack push: all popped values become invalid at that point, but no sooner.

 There will be unused memory, marked here with _∅_, but it is reclaimed incrementally as each stack is popped.

-This works as long as nobody holds a reference to any stack item across the `push()`, which is illegal anyway as the underlying containers may need to be resized, moving the UTF9 values.

 **TODO:** more comprehensive benchmarking; so far the dual-stack allocator is a bit slower than a mark/sweep heap, so we may just go with (generational) heaps.